Estimate Activity Duration – 6 Tools

 Analogous estimation provides an entire duration estimation.
 You can perform this estimation when you have a limited time to make a proper estimation.

-Parametric Estimation Technique can be considered as a consolidation of historical information and statical data.
+As an important tool to estimate activity duration, the Parametric Estimation Technique can be considered as a consolidation of historical information and statical data.
 It is a definite technique to identify both cost and time for a current project using data from past projects with duplicate parameters.
 For instance, let’s say you have to build a dam and you measured some of the major task’s quantities.
 By using productivity rates of machines from the previous project, you can estimate your current project’s duration.

 Parametric Estimation Technique provides more accurate estimation than analogous estimation.